A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: Protocol Analysis: Privacy Amplification on Coded Sequences

 where~\eqref{eq:where_T9} follows by~\cite[Theorem 9]{Tomamichel2009FullyQuantum},~\eqref{eq:where_single_letter_I} follows by $\vonH{X^m|Z^m}_{\rho^m} =\vonH{X^m}_{\rho^m}-\I{X^m}{Z^m}_{\rho^m} \geq \sum_i^m \vonH{X_i}_{\rho_i} - \I{X_i}{Z_i}_{\rho_i} \geq mR_\textnormal{code}-\sum_i^m\mathbb{I}_\textnormal{acc}({X_i};{Z_i})_{\rho_i}\geq m(R_\textnormal{code}-\chi(\mathcal{N}_{X \rightarrow Z}))$ with the memoryless channel assumption, and $\sMH[]{X^m|Z^m}_{\rho^m} \leq \sMH[]{X^m}_{\rho^m} = mR_\textnormal{code}$. \end{proof}

 Theorem~\ref{thm:asymptotic_key_length} provides insight into how the key extraction performs asymptotically as a function of code rate.
 However, assuming the number of sub-blocks is large may be problematic in practice.
 When the message is segmented into multiple parts, the corresponding codeword length decreases, leading to degraded coding performance.
+Furthermore, the scaling in { $O(n^{\frac{3}{4}})$} is undesirable and likely sub-optimal.